r9y9/deepvoice3_pytorch/README.md

 - Default hyper parameters, used during preprocessing/training/synthesis stages, are turned for English TTS using LJSpeech dataset.
 You will have to change some of parameters if you want to try other datasets.
 See `hparams.py` for details.
 - `builder` specifies which model you want to use. `deepvoice3`, `deepvoice3_multispeaker` [1] and `nyanko` [2] are surpprted.
 - `presets` represents hyper parameters known to work well for particular dataset/model from my experiments.
-Before you try to find your best parameters, I would recommend you to try those presets by setting `preset=${name}`.
-E.g, for LJSpeech, you can try either
+Before you try to find your best parameters, I would recommend you to try those presets by setting `preset=${name}`. e.g., for LJSpeech, you can try either
 ```
 python train.py --data-root=./data/ljspeech --checkpoint-dir=checkpoints_deepvoice3 \
     --hparams="builder=deepvoice3,preset=deepvoice3_ljspeech" \